Public Sector Traineeship Recruitment and Referral Service (PSTRRS)

 The Public Sector Commission would strongly encourage regional agencies to contact us to discuss how we can support them in matching jobseekers in their region to a government traineeship.

 Where can I get more information?

-- Contact the Public Sector Commission's, Diversity and Employment Branch
+- Contact the Public Sector Commission's, Workforce Strategy Branch and Employment Branch

 - Department of Commerce's circulars which outline the wage schedule for public sector trainee rates of pay, Circular is titled Rates of Pay for Public Sector Trainees

 - Public sector traineeship Recruitment and Referral Service – A guide for agencies

 Workforce Strategy Branch

 Phone: (08) 6552 8701

 Page last updated 18 February 2019